litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 Before searching known facts, we need to understand how Litex stores equality facts.
 The storage method for equality facts differs from other facts because equality has special properties such as transitivity and symmetry.

 **Storage Mechanism**: Litex uses a hashmap to store equality relations.
 For each group of equal symbols, Litex creates an equivalence set and maps each symbol in the set to this set.

+**Note**: The working principle of `equalityMap` described here is the same as in the Litex kernel, but the actual implementation details may differ because the kernel uses various optimization techniques.
+However, the fundamental working logic remains consistent.

 **Example**: Suppose we know that symbols `a`, `1+b`, and `f(c)` are equal.
 Litex creates an equivalence set `{a, 1+b, f(c)}` and maps each symbol to this set:
 - `equalityMap["a"] = {a, 1+b, f(c)}`